-On October 21, a woman died in an accident on the set of the Western Rust after actor Alec Baldwin discharged a prop gun in the course of rehearsing a scene.
+On October 21, a woman died on the set of the Western Rust after a prop gun Alec Baldwin was holding accidentally discharged in the course of rehearsing a scene.
 The victim, Halyna Hutchins, was a cinematographer on the movie, which was filming at Bonanza Creek Ranch, in Santa Fe County, New Mexico.
 Hutchins was taken to the hospital by helicopter immediately following the shooting and was pronounced dead after her arrival.
 Director Joel Souza sustained injuries as well and was hospitalized.

 “We also believe that we have the spent shell casing from the bullet that was fired from the gun,” Mendoza reportedly added.